Nelson County, Virginia: Recreation

 Scenic Drives are popular in Nelson County.
 Visitors to the county can enjoy mountain views from The Blue Ridge Parkway.
 The Nelson Scenic Loop is 50 miles long and comprises Route 151, Route 664, the Blue Ridge Parkway, and Route 56.

 The Wintergreen Resort near Nellysford opened in 1975.
-A planned development begun in 1969, it offers 45 holes of championship golf; seasonal skiing, snowboarding and snowtubing.
-On the eastern slope of the Blue Ridge, Wintergreen is a "top down" resort in which practically all of the amenities are built on the peaks and ridges, rather than at the base like a traditional ski resort.
+A planned development begun in 1969, it offers 45 holes of championship golf, seasonal skiing, snowboarding and snowtubing.
+On the eastern slope of the Blue Ridge, Wintergreen is a "top-down" resort in which practically all of the amenities are built on the peaks and ridges, rather than at the base like a traditional ski resort.

 Sections of the former Virginia Blue Ridge Railway along the Tye River are now part of the Blue Ridge Railway Trail, which was under development in the early 21st century.
 The trail will eventually connect the James River with the Blue Ridge Parkway and the Appalachian Trail.

-Another railway trail is the Claudius Crozet Blue Ridge Tunnel.
-The Blue Ridge Tunnel is a historic railroad tunnel built during the construction of the Blue Ridge Railroad in the 1850s.
-The trip through the tunnel is about 2.5 miles long, and the tunnel itself will be part of a greenway system connecting three counties.
-The tunnel runs through Afton Mountain, under Rockfish Gap, and the Appalachian Trail is located above it as well.
-The Eastern portal will be in Nelson County.
+Another railway trail is the Blue Ridge Tunnel, a historic railroad tunnel designed by Claudius Crozet and built during the construction of the Blue Ridge Railroad in the 1850s.
+Abandoned during World War II and converted to a foot/bike trail in the 2020s, a walk through the tunnel is about 2.5 miles long.
+The tunnel will be part of a greenway system connecting three counties.
+The tunnel runs through Afton Mountain under Rockfish Gap.
+The Appalachian Trail, Interstate 64, and US Route 250 run above it.
+The eastern portal is in Nelson County.

 Fishing and camping are popular activities in Nelson County.
 Sections of the Tye River are also popular for whitewater boating with canoes and kayaks.
 The rapids are rated Class I to Class II+.
 Depending on water conditions, some rapids on the Tye River can approach class III.

 The first annual Lockn' Music Festival was held September 5–8, 2013 on a farm in Nelson County near Arrington, Virginia.

 Camp Jeep was held at the Oak Ridge Estate in Arrington for several years beginning in 1999, with the last event taking place in 2007.

-Attractions/Wedding Venues

-Nelson County is well known for its wedding venues at its craft beverage producers and farms.